Xiongzy22/xiongzy22.github.io/README.md

 ## Welcome to my homepage!

 ### About me
 Hello, I'm Zhiyao Xiong, just a lover of mathmatics.
-I am quite interested in exploring some wonderful results in complicated things with a analytical approach.
+I am quite interested in exploring some wonderful results in complicated things with an analytical approach.
 Specifically, I am now learning geometric analysis.
 I am also a lover of piano, football and tennis.

 ### Seminars